railwayapp/docs/src/pages/deploy/deployments.md

 ## Bad Gateway

-If you get a Bad Gateway when you attempt to visit the deployment URL, it could be that your `PORT` variable is misconfigured.
+If you get a "Bad Gateway" error when you attempt to visit the deployment URL, it could be that your `PORT` variable is misconfigured.
 Railway needs an explicit port to listen on to expose the application to the internet.
 You can provide a `PORT` variable under the Variables page in your project.

 ## Deploy Triggers